Taterao3133/IMDmovies.github.io/README.md

 ## Usage

-- Browse movies and TV shows using the navigation bar or search functionality.
+- Browse movies  using the navigation bar functionality.
-- Click on a movie or TV show to view detailed information.
+- Click on a movie to view detailed information.
-- Rate and review movies/TV shows by logging into your account.
-- Add movies and shows to your watchlist by creating an account.
-- Explore information about actors, directors, and crew members.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---